Nexmo/station/_documentation/voice/sip/overview.md

 ---
+title: Overview
-title: Connect to Nexmo using SIP
+meta_title: Connect to Nexmo using SIP
 description: Use Nexmo SIP to forward inbound and send outbound Voice calls that use the Session Initiation Protocol.
 ---